Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 An offset mount allows you to install the optic with the rings pushed forward, positioning the scope further from your eye to provide proper eye relief.
 This makes it much more comfortable to use powerful variable optics on an AR platform.

-QD, or Quick Detach, systems are gaining popularity.
-A QD system is quick to mount and dismount and usually uses a locking throw lever design.
+QD, or quick detach, systems are gaining popularity.
+They are quick to mount and dismount and usually use a locking throw lever design.

 These systems are easy to install, and there is no worry about tightening them too little or too much.